MCatherine1994/mcatherine1994.github.io/README.md

 - [x] Add tab switch and machine learning projects (Completed on 2025-03-25)
 - [x] Improve self-introduction in the sidebar (Completed on 2025-03-25)
 - [x] Add main course introduction for UBC MDS (Completed on 2025-03-25)
+- [x] Make sure application is responsive (Completed on 2025-03-27)
+- [x] Add memory photos for UVIC, and vlogs for UBC (Completed on 2025-03-27, 2025-03-28)
+- [x] Pull out journey data and load as service (Completed on 2025-03-28)
+- [x] Setup github workflow to run unit tests (Completed on 2025-03-28)
+- [x] Add Dockerfile to run the application (Completed on 2025-03-28)